 The moment we set foot on Koh Phangan, we felt the tropical paradise island vibes!
 This is our most favorite Thai island because of many reasons.
 The beaches, nature and overall vibes are so chill.
 Please don’t only go to this island because of its famous Full Moon party.
-But also please don’t skip this island because you think it’s only party people who come here.
+But also don’t skip this island because you think it’s only party people who come here.
 Koh Phangan has things to offer for everyone!

 How to get to Koh Phangan